 We observe a tradition of charity (dana: the practice of generosity), and thus have a “collection box” if you decide to give to our community to support the teachers, teachings, and online infrastructure.
 You may give dana here.

-Sesshins, Open Mind Retreats & RMC Urban Retreats and seminars are organized through Pacific Zen Institute, and ask for payment to defray lodging and food costs.
-We recommend you attend these no matter what your financial situation if they appeal to you.
+Long Retreats, Open Mind Retreats & RMC Urban Retreats and seminars are organized through Pacific Zen Institute, We encourage you attend these no matter what your financial situation if they appeal to you.
 Just send a request to the Scholarship Committee about possible scholarship opportunities for any event.
 Contact Corey Hitchcock about PZI Memberships and donations.
 Or visit the Membership page to read Member’s stories.

 What can I expect in terms of results?

 In a word- freedom.
 The basic observation that is core to our practice is that we suffer because our mind tends to add stories to our experiences that cause suffering (i.e. My boss doesn’t recognize the work I am doing, my mind is too scattered to do the work I want to do, I am never going to find a partner who appreciates me etc).
-There seem to be two basic things you can do about this- train the mind to avoid the painful issue, or come to terms with it and move past it.
+There seem to be two basic strategies we use about this – to avoid the painful issue, or come fix it.

-Zen does the latter.
+Zen does neither.
 The idea is to sit with our minds, notice what they do, accept that, or fight with that, either way pay attention to that and then have the possibility to see reality without those stories, giving us freedom to step out of old painful stories and patterns.
-At first, that freedom is brief and accidental feeling, but as you continue your practice, you ability to leave behind the pain and fetters of what your mind is telling you grows and grows, allowing you to meet new experiences freshly and be kinder to yourself and others.
+At first, that freedom is brief and accidental feeling, but with practice, the ability to leave behind the pain and fetters of what our mind is telling us grows and grows, allowing us to meet new experiences freshly and be kinder to ourselves and others.